lussytea/english-for-designers/05-voice-tone/index.md

 ## Style

-The key is to
-* use active voice, instead of passive voice.
+* Use active voice, instead of passive voice.
-* use plain English.
+* Use plain English.
-* write positively, instead of negatively.
+* Write positively, instead of negatively.

-* shorten the words, if it is possible.
+* Shorten the words, if it is possible.
-* use a consistent title hierarchy.
+* Use a consistent title hierarchy.
 Use strong headlines.
-* use paragraphs to segment the text.
+* Use paragraphs to segment the text.
-* use abbreviations and acronyms in this way:
+* Use abbreviations and acronyms in this way:
         * First use: National Gallery Prague (NGP)
         * Second use: NGP